explorer436/cdk-workshop-repo/README.md

 A newer version of the CDK CLI (>= 2.0.0) is necessary to interact with this app

 well to anybody having the came issue there is a cdk command in package.json for a reason.
 Just use that since it will always be inline with your local cdk version ie: yarn cdk synth

+## Outstanding questions

+Can the schema of a NoSQL table be updated later?
+If so, can the data be migrated into the new table?